A trip to northern Italy to discover one of the most popular destinations for Italian tourists. Here's what to do in Jesolo like a local in 7 moves.

 The beautiful Adriatic charm of this area is undeniable, with breathtaking views of Venice and the Venetian countryside silhouetted on the horizon and mingling with the fresh sea air.
 After all, it's not only a paradise for Sophie Kinsella's best-seller character.

-It's the perfect spot to indulge in some retail therapy during the day or to take a leisurely stroll while window-shopping.
-And once the sun sets, be sure to come back for a delicious ice cream or drink with friends.
+It's the perfect spot to indulge in some retail therapy during the day or to take a stroll while window-shopping.
+And once the sun sets, be sure to come back for a delicious gelato or drink with friends.

-Here, you can truly have fun.
-While seated at a table with a breathtaking view of the sea, you can embark on a culinary journey through the flavours and wines of the eastern Veneto region.
-This experience will delight both your taste buds and eyes.
+While seated at a table with a breathtaking view of the sea, you can embark on a culinary journey through the eastern Veneto region.
+The experience will delight both your taste buds and eyes.
 This, too, is living Jesolo like a local.

 Around the port of Cortellazzo, you can order pescadero with cuttlefish, eels and fried octopus, crustaceans and molluscs.